ButteredFire/PhoLang/README.md

 I believe that what sets PhởLang apart from other Vietnamese-based programming languages is its features.
 Most of the aforementioned languages are purely experimental/conceptual, whereas this language is full-fledged - complete with essential features that constitute a modern programming language (e.g. well-defined syntax, datatypes, operators/expressions, control structures, functions/procedures, scoping, memory management, I/O, exception handling, object-oriented features, concurrency/multithreading).
 For schools that still use outdated programming languages, PhởLang, I believe, can bridge the gap by offering a modern, relevant alternative.

+> [!NOTE]
+> PhởLang is also called VPL (short for Vietnamese Phởgramming Language), and the latter alias will be used henceforth.